firebolt-db/godocs/docs/sql_reference/functions-reference/array/length.md

 # LENGTH

-Returns the length (number of elements) of the given array.
+Returns the length of (number of elements in) the given array.

 ## Syntax
 {: .no_toc}